Solviento/notes/java/quick-java.md

 }
 ```

-Prime Checker using Divisibility by 2
+Prime Checker using Divisibility by Some Number
 ``` Java
 // basic prime checker
 for (int i = 2; i < n/2; i++){